Harmonic Tutte polynomials of matroids: Concluding Remarks

-\begin{rem} Let $n,k,t$ and $\lambda$ be non-negative integers such that $n \geq k \geq t$ and~$\lambda \geq 1$.
+Let $n,k,t$ and $\lambda$ be non-negative integers such that $n \geq k \geq t$ and~$\lambda \geq 1$.
 A $t$-$(n,k,\lambda)$~\emph{design} (in short, $t$-design) is a pair $\mathcal{D} := (E,\mathcal{B})$, where $E$ is a finite set of point of cardinality~$n$, and $\mathcal{B}$ is a collection of $k$-element subsets of $E$ called \emph{blocks}, with the property that any~$t$ points are contained in precisely $\lambda$ blocks.
-Some properties of combinatorial $t$-designs obtained from codes and their analogies were discussed in~\cite{{Bachoc},{Bannai-Koike-Shinohara-Tagami},{BM1},{BM2},{BMY}, {extremal design H-M-N},{Miezaki},{Miezaki2},{MMN},{extremal design2 M-N},{MN-tec},{RCW1975}}.
+Some properties of combinatorial $t$-designs obtained from codes were discussed in~\cite{{AM1969},{Bachoc},{Bannai-Koike-Shinohara-Tagami},{BS2008},{BRS2009}, {extremal design H-M-N},{MMN},{extremal design2 M-N},{MN-tec},{RCW1975}} and their analogies in the theory of lattices and vertex operator algebras were discussed in~\cite{{Bannai-Koike-Shinohara-Tagami},{BM1},{BM2},{BMY},{Miezaki},{Miezaki2},{MMN}}.